plausible/website/_posts/2020-10-12-open-source-licensing-and-why-were-changing-plausible-to-the-agpl-license.md

 So how can a corporation commercialize a FOSS project without open sourcing their modified code?
 They can purchase a commercial license to remove the copyleft restrictions and in that way support the original project.

-### Free Software Foundation recommends the AGPLv3 license for projects in the cloud
+### FSF recommends the AGPLv3 license for projects in the cloud

-Free Software Foundation and the GNU project [state](https://www.gnu.org/licenses/licenses.html):
+Free Software Foundation (FSF) and the GNU project [state](https://www.gnu.org/licenses/licenses.html):

 > "We recommend that people consider using the GNU AGPL for any software which will commonly be run over a network".